 • Avoid bright areas and shadowed areas, as those conditions can affect the color match.

-With C Color, you can identify your choicest colors and fill your closet with items that allow you to look, think, feel, act, learn and heal your best.
+With C Color, you can ascertain your laudable colors and fill your closet with items that allow you to Look, Think, Feel, Act, Learn, and Heal Your Best.

-The C Color Experience teaches you to employ color to successfully express yourself!
+C Color conquers the color conundrum and teaches you to employ color to successfully express yourself!

 Download The C Color App And Take The C Color Quiz